silktown-software/podbean_downloader/README.md

 * `Python >= 3.9`
 * `pip`
 * `virtualenv`
-* `setuptools` - (not strictly required but you will want it for building the dist package)
+* `setuptools` - (not strictly required, but you will want it for building the dist package)

-Again many distros allow you to install these separately through their provided package manager.
+Again, many distros allow you to install these separately through their provided package manager.
 This will differ between distros.

 #### **Ubuntu and derivatives**